Didi Gregorius projected to return to Yankees next month

 Gregorius’ timetable will be easier to project once he starts a minor league injury rehabilitation assignment, which has a 20-day maximum.
 New York’s plan for him indicates a June return.

-“If everything goes well, I think that’s fair,” Boone said,
+“If everything goes well, I think that’s fair,” Boone said.

 In other Yankees injury news, left-hander James Paxton is scheduled to throw a third bullpen session Sunday and could be activated during next week’s trip to Baltimore and Kansas City.
 Paxton has not pitched since May 3 because of left knee inflammation that required a cortisone injection the following day.
 He also threw bullpens on May 15 and Friday,